 We have found it necessary to make some serious adjustments in our farming operation because of the impact of these ill effects.
 Even after my husband recovers, our lives will never be the same.
 Fortunately, we have a wonderful family and a strong faith in a loving God to get us through this.
 My greatest hope is that what we are going through will in some way help others.
 That is the reason we must share our struggle.

 Since I first posted our story, I have learned a few more things that I would like to share.
 For one, I now understand that dark or brown urine can be one of the side effects of statin drugs.
-It is due to the breakdown of muscle if I understand correctly.
+That is apparently due to the breakdown of muscle.
 For a long time, I thought my husband wasn’t drinking enough water.
 Thankfully, he has been free of this symptom for the past month or two.

 Also, I have recently learned through research that statin drugs can cause cataracts, liver damage, kidney damage, kidney failure, and even brain hemorrhage.
 Once again, these occurrences are listed as rare.
 How many cases of cataracts or kidney failure have occurred due to statin drugs, but the victims were unaware that the statins were causing them?
 How many more devastating effects are people going to suffer before it becomes accepted by the medical community that these things are NOT as rare as they are reported to be?